-With an area of 36,000 sq. miles (92,900 sq. km) it is home to just over 200,000 people, comprising ethnic Russians (57%), and indigenous Altaians (31%), Kazakhs (6%), Telengits (1%), Tubalars and other groups.
+With an area of 36,000 sq. miles (92,900 sq. km) Russia's Altai Republic is home to just over 205,000 people, comprising ethnic Russians (57%), and indigenous Altaians (31%), Kazakhs (6%), Telengits (1%), Tubalars and other groups.
 For the sake of comparison, the state of Indiana is the same size but has a population of 6.5 million.

-Altai Republic contains a the Golden Mountains of Altai UNESCO World Heritage Site, three federally protected areas, 120+ natural monuments, and a growing number of regional nature parks and reserves.
+The Republic contains the “Golden Mountains of Altai” UNESCO World Heritage Site, a transnational park, three federal protected areas, 120+ natural monuments, and a growing number of regional nature parks and wildlife refuges.

 Local indigenous peoples have managed to retain much of their age-old culture and traditional lifeways, with many still practicing semi-nomadic livestock agriculture and subsistence hunting and fishing.

-There has been an unprecedented boom in resort construction and new home building in the Altai, including in sensitive natural areas.
+In Russian Altai there has been an unprecedented boom in resort construction and new home building in the Altai, including in sensitive natural areas.
 Many developers see Altai’s numerous wild rivers as opportunities for hydroelectric power generation, although in recent years many of those projects have been scaled back in size and number.